awsdocs/amazon-rds-user-guide/doc_source/custom-creating.md

 ## Connecting to your RDS Custom DB instance using AWS Systems Manager<a name="custom-creating.ssm"></a>

 After you create your RDS Custom DB instance, you can connect to it using AWS Systems Manager Session Manager\.
-Session Manager is an AWS Systems Manager capability that lets you manage Amazon EC2 instances through a browser\-based shell or through the AWS CLI\.
+Session Manager is an Systems Manager capability that you can use to manage Amazon EC2 instances through a browser\-based shell or through the AWS CLI\.
 For more information, see [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html)\.

 ### Console<a name="custom-managing.ssm.console"></a>